wtmoose/TuneKit/Examples/Pods/Pods-acknowledgements.markdown

 <p>The Company grants you a non-exclusive license to use the Software, only in accordance with the terms and conditions set forth herein.
 This License grants you the right to activate and use the Software on no more than 2 computers primarily used by you.</p>

 <p>Educational Licenses are available only to individual students and teaching staff.
 Use of the Software under this license must be for non-commercial purposes only, including education and research.</p>

+<h3 id="sitelicenseterms">2.5 SITE LICENSE TERMS</h3>

+<p>The Company grants you a non-exclusive license to use the Software, only in accordance with the terms and conditions set forth herein.
+This License is only available to companies, commercial institutions, government agencies and business entities.</p>

+<p>This License does not allow the Software to be activated and used on computers that are not either a) owned by you, b) owned by any fully owned subsidiary of yours, c) owned by or operated primarily by your employees or employees of any fully owned subsidiary of yours.</p>

+<p>Unless otherwise specified, any Site License you acquire from the Company is valid only for use at the business locations listed on your sales invoice.</p>

+<p>This License does not allow the use of the Software other than for business purposes of your company.
+If entering into a Site License you personally warrant that you have full legal authority to enter into this agreement on behalf of your employer.</p>

+<h3 id="enterpriselicenseterms">2.6 ENTERPRISE LICENSE TERMS</h3>

+<p>The Company grants you a non-exclusive license to use the Software, only in accordance with the terms and conditions set forth herein.
+This License is only available to companies, commercial institutions, government agencies and business entities.</p>

+<p>This License does not allow the Software to be activated and used on computers that are not either a) owned by you, b) owned by any fully owned subsidiary of yours, c) owned by or operated primarily by your employees or employees of any fully owned subsidiary of yours.</p>

+<p>This License allows global use of the Software by all employees or employees of any fully owned subsidiary of the company, commercial institution, government agency or business entity listed in your sales invoice.</p>

+<p>This License does not allow the use of the Software other than for business purposes of your company.
+If entering into an Enterprise License you personally warrant that you have full legal authority to enter into this agreement on behalf of your employer.</p>

 <h2 id="generalterms">3.
 GENERAL TERMS</h2>